fe-moldark/wesleykent-website/creating_my_own_cipher.markdown

 # Adding a misdirect
 If you saw the initial image on this page then you might be wondering where all the red comes from in the sea of grayscale blocks.
 I did not cover that in the explanation above because it has nothing to do with the actual cipher - it is a complete misdirect.
 <br><br>
 I simply added a single red pixel block per 4x4 grid of each character, as well as the bottom layer of all red.
 This was inspired by that old "what's black, white, and read all over" joke, but it is really just meant to throw people off.
 After all, every block has one and it's the only distinguishing RGB color.
-The bottom four lines are some kind of red, the 1st and 3rd layers are all even numbers, 2nd and 4th are odd.
+The very bottom four lines are some shade of red, the 1st and 3rd layers are all even numbers, 2nd and 4th are odd.
 The single pixel blocks scattered throughout the rest of the image are all divisible by nine (9) as well, so instead of trying to make the deception completely obscure I tried to give someone _something_ to find.
 I just think it's funny because you can find legitimate patterns in those red blocks but they are utterly meaningless.
 Hopefully this would confuse anyone from identifying the actual markers or patterns used to encode the data.
 <br><br><br>

 # Decrypting the image